kerengil03/kerengil3ceamls26.github.io/pages/about-my-mentor.md

   image: /assets/images/dr-john.png
   website: https://www.linkedin.com/in/johnolajidetanimola-mnse-reg
   bio: |
-   Mr. Tanimola is originally from Nigeria and specializes in graphics and applications within civil engineering.
+   Dr. Tanimola is originally from Nigeria and specializes in graphics and applications within civil engineering.
    He decided to move to the United States to pursue his PhD in civil engineering with a focus on machine learning and advanced technologies.
    Through his work, he brings together engineering principles with modern computational methods to explore smarter and more efficient solutions in the field.